 9. Carnation Cafe – The restroom situation on Main Street is awful, with long lines common at both Town Square locations and the restroom behind Plaza Inn (near Tomorrowland).
 If you are in desperate/immediate need of a restroom, the one behind Carnation Cafe is typically an exception to this.
 However, even it is small, and we’d recommend avoiding the restrooms on Main Street altogether if you can.
 (This is presented as a “lesser of evils” pick, not because it’s objectively one of the 10 best choices.)

 6. Route 66 – This is a personal pick.
-Along with the Sunshine Plaza on Buena Vista Street, I love this Paradise Pier restroom (unironically) because it’s a vestige of DCA 1.0.
+Along with the Sunshine Plaza on Buena Vista Street, I love this Paradise Pier restroom because it’s a fun vestige of the original DCA.
 It reminds me of my beloved Pizza Oom Mow Mow, and simpler times when this corner of the park was invaded by burgers and inhabited by sunglass wearing dinosaurs.
-(And people claim DCA 2.0 is better!)
 There’s really nothing special about it, but it’s rarely busy.
 (Although I had to try for the above photo 5 separate times because people kept walking in…and this was despite Garden Grill being closed!)

 4. Disneyland Hotel – Someday, I’d love to see a behind the scenes video featuring an Imagineer passionately describing the magic of creating a restroom, and how excited they are for their work to put smiles on the faces of millions of guests.
 It’s odd to think about, but restrooms are Imagineered just like every other space in the parks, and each one is a project on someone’s resume.
 While the public restrooms located in each tower of Disneyland Hotel aren’t overly Imagineered, you can tell that the designers had some fun with them, choosing land-appropriate poster art for the wallpapers, and including nice details in all-around pleasant restrooms.